rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

 ].
 </pre>

-> **IMPORTANT**: Please update the file available in this tutorial ([here](../conf/azure/rabbitmq.config)), as it will be automatically loaded in the RabbitMQ instance that you are going to deploy later in this tutorial
+> **Important**: Please update the file available in this tutorial ([here](../conf/azure/rabbitmq.config)), as it will be automatically loaded in the RabbitMQ instance that you are going to deploy later in this tutorial

-### Generate SSL certificate and key
+### Generate a TLS Certificate and Key Pair

-> **IMPORTANT**: Remember when you have registered your app on Azure AD that it only allows **https** protocol for OAuth 2.0 **Redirect URI**?
+> **Important**: Remember when you have registered your app on Azure AD that it only allows **https** protocol for OAuth 2.0 **Redirect URI**?
 You will thus need to enable HTTPS for RabbitMQ Management UI amd its underlying API.

 For the purpose of this tutorial, you can generate a self-signed certificate/key pair.